MarkerMetro/MarkerMetro.Unity.WinIntegration/README.md

 #### Sample usage

-[Note here about how we try and mimic the Unity Facebook SDK as much as possible]
+We aim to mimic the [Unity SDK for Facebook](https://developers.facebook.com/docs/unity/) functionality as much as possible with a wrapper/facade class.

+For a complete implementation of Facebook Integration using WinIntegration check out our starter template  [MarkerMetro.Unity.WinShared](https://github.com/MarkerMetro/MarkerMetro.Unity.WinShared).

-Add using statements to include the Facebook APIs as follows.
+To begin, add using statements to include the Facebook APIs as follows within your Unity script.

 ```csharp
 #if UNITY_WINRT && !UNITY_EDITOR